shunam/good_night/README.md

 * How to run the test suite
   * rspec
   * see code coverage if folder coverage after you run rspec.
 (100% coverage)

+* All json responses is compliant with https://jsonapi.org/

 # API DOC